 No one can call a shot back.
 Once a gun fires, you have given up all control over where the shot will go or what it will strike.
 Don't shoot unless you know exactly what your shot is going to strike.
-Be sure that your bullet will not injure anyone or to strike.
 Be sure that your bullet will not injure anyone or anything beyond your target.
-Firing at a movement or a noise without being absolutely certain of what you are shooting at constitutes criminal disregard for the safety of others.
+Firing at a movement or a noise without being absolutely certain of what you are shooting at without being absolutely certain of what you are shooting at constitutes criminal disregard for the safety of others.
 No target or animal is so important that you do not have the time before you pull the trigger to be absolutely certain of your target and where your shot will stop.

-Be aware that even a .22 short bullet can travel over 11⁄2 miles, and a high velocity cartridge such as a .30-06 can send its bullet more than three miles.
+Be aware that even a .22 short bullet can travel over 11/4 miles, and a high velocity cartridge such as a .30-06 can send its bullet more than three miles.
 Shotgun pellets can travel 500 yards, and shotgun slugs have a range of half a mile.